-Writing Effective Requirements, Test Cases and Hardware/Software Interface (HSI) for Cybersecurity
+Training to Write Effective Requirements, Test Cases & H/S Interface for Cybersecurity

 To decrease the possibility of cybersecurity attacks, security by design has to be an integral part of the development lifecycle.
 Writing effective requirements, test cases, and hardware/software interfaces are critical components of the secure by design approach.
 This two day seminar provides guidance on writing effective requirements, test cases, and hardware/software interfaces (HSI) to help achieve cybersecurity goals.
 It will explain how to use the building blocks of a TARA (threat analysis and risk assessment) to specify effective requirements, test cases, and HSI.
 An overview of ISO 21434, ISO 27001, and United Nations (UN) regulation WP.29 will also be provided.